Medicaid Basics: Eligibility and Coverage

 By , J.D. · University of Virginia School of Law

+Women.
 Pregnant women who meet the income and asset requirements will qualify for Medicaid.
-Children are automatically covered for one year after they are born to mothers on Medicaid.
-Many states provide coverage to pregnant women with higher income and assets than is normally allowed for Medicaid eligibility.
+And children are automatically covered for one year after they're born to mothers receiving Medicaid.
+Many states provide coverage to pregnant women with higher income and assets than is typically allowed for Medicaid eligibility.

 Women with breast or cervical cancer can obtain treatment through a special Medicaid program for those diseases.
-Many states offer this coverage to women at higher income levels.
+Many states offer this coverage to women at higher income levels, too.

-Finally, about three-quarters of the states also allow those who don't fit under Medicaid's traditional income and resource guidelines but are "medically needy" to qualify for Medicaid.
-Medically needy means an individual's medical expenses are so high that they reduce his or her income or assets to eligible levels.
+Medically needy.
+About three-quarters of the states also allow those who don't fit under Medicaid's traditional income and resource guidelines but are "medically needy" to qualify for Medicaid.
+You're considered medically needy if your medical expenses are so high that they would reduce your income or assets to eligible levels.
+Learn more in our article on Medicaid's medically needy program.

 What Is Medically Necessary for Medicaid?